The Best Coffee Cup Sizes and Why - Find The Perfect Fit

-One of the most common sizes you'll encounter is the small cup, which is often referred to as a "shot" or "single."
-This size typically holds around 1 ounce (30 milliliters) of liquid and is commonly used for an espresso shot.
-It's a quick and concentrated dose of caffeine that is enjoyed by many coffee enthusiasts.
+One common size is the small cup, also called a "shot" or "single."
+It holds about 1 ounce (30 milliliters) of liquid.
+This size is perfect for an espresso shot, loved by many coffee lovers.

-For those who prefer a larger quantity of coffee, the "large" cup is a suitable option.
-This size can hold around 12 to 16 ounces (350 to 470 milliliters) of coffee, providing a generous amount of caffeine to keep you energized throughout the day.
+If you want more coffee, try the "large" cup.
+It can hold 12 to 16 ounces (350 to 470 milliliters) of coffee.
+This size gives you a lot of caffeine to keep you going all day.

-In the next section, we will take a closer look at the different coffee cup sizes available and explore their variations in more detail.
-So, join us as we dig deeper into the world of coffee cup sizes!
+Next, we'll explore the different coffee cup sizes in more detail.
+Join us as we dive deeper into the world of coffee cup sizes!

 Standard Coffee Cup Sizes